-Breast reduction, also known as a reduction mammaplasty, is a procedure designed to reduce the size and weight of the breasts and to improve the appearance of the nipple areolar complexes.
+Breast Reduction Surgery Ct, also known as a reduction mammaplasty, is a procedure designed to reduce the size and weight of the breasts and to improve the appearance of the nipple areolar complexes.
 Women with large breasts often deal with chronic neck, back and shoulder pain; headaches; musculoskeletal chest pain; posture problems; rashes and skin irritations; and even hand numbness.
 Large breasts can limit physical activity that is necessary to maintain a healthy, fit lifestyle.

 Breast reduction surgery has been very successful in helping women with symptomatic large breasts feel more comfortable and confident.
 Breast reduction patients comprise the happiest, most satisfied plastic surgery patient group, even in the face of minor wound healing issues after surgery, because they are so much more functional and comfortable.
 Many patients do well with exercise programs after surgery and go on to lose weight and become more fit.
 Candidates for breast reduction should be nonsmokers who are in good health, and have realistic expectations about the procedure and potential results.

-There are several ways to perform breast reduction surgery, with different incisions involved.
+There are several ways to perform breast reduction surgery ct, with different incisions involved.
 We will perform a thorough examination and review of your medical history, and she will help you decide between the various surgical options.
 Breast reduction surgery may be performed in the hospital with an overnight observation stay or in an ambulatory setting, with discharge to home within a few hours after surgery.
 Initial results will be visible immediately, but final results will be revealed as you continue to heal and the swelling goes down.
 Scars will fade over time.

 Patients who are interested in breast reduction surgery can contact Connecticut Plastic Surgery group today to schedule a consultation.
 We serve patients in the Bridgeport, New Haven, Norwalk, Fairfield, Stamford and surrounding areas in Connecticut.